 - Add the eggs, one at a time, beating each until fully incorporated before adding the next.
 Stop to scrape down the bowl between the eggs.
 Sift in the flour and beat just until combined.
 Pour into the cooled crust.

 - Bake for 40 minutes or until the center wobbles when gently shaken and the edges are slightly puffed.
-Turn the oven off and leave the oven door a few inches open.
+Turn the oven off and prop the oven door open with a wooden spoon.
 Let cool for 1 hour.
 Remove the cheesecake from the oven and let cool completely at room temperature.
+Remove form the water bath and discard the foil.
 Chill for 6 hours or overnight.

 For the Pecan Pie Topping: